 There are three primary forms of diabetes.
 Each address how insulin is used and how it acts in your body.

-In some cases, those affected by diabetes may have symptoms of frequent hunger, thirst, and urination.
-They may also have some unexplained weight changes.
+In some cases, those affected by diabetes don’t have very many symptoms.
 This can make it hard to know if you are at risk or if you have the disease.

 One of the ways to know if you have diabetes is to see Dr. Hamilton regularly.
 She will perform routine tests to check your blood pressure and blood glucose levels.
 If the numbers come back high or unusual, you may be at risk for diabetes.

-Unfortunately, there is no cure for diabetes, but there are ways to maintain normal sugar with medication or with intensive lifestyle changes without medication.
-Dr. Hamilton offers concierge health coaching services to help you improve your lifestyle and hold you accountable for your lifestyle choices.
-There are even ways you can prevent diabetes from affecting you and your family through lifestyle changes.
+Unfortunately, there is no cure for diabetes, but there are ways to remedy and reduce symptoms.
+There are even ways you can prevent diabetes from affecting you and your family.
 Maintaining a healthy lifestyle and healthy habits will keep your body working at its best.
 Eating a well-balanced diet and exercising can help you prevent diabetes and help your body produce and use insulin in the most effective ways.

 If you or a loved one think you have diabetes or if you have been previously diagnosed and need help controlling it, Dr. Hamilton can help.
 Call or schedule an appointment online today.